intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

   synthesis
 - The actors that act upon the interpretation are

-### Security and privacy considerations
+### Security and Privacy Considerations

 Preserving the privacy of the end users is a hard requirement.
-There is an intrinsic tradeoff between collecting more data about the activities of the users, and infringing their privacy.
+There is an intrinsic trade-off between collecting more data about the activities of the users, and infringing their privacy.

-### Concrete suggestsions
+### Concrete Suggestions

 - The TCP protocol makes several metrics available for the passive measurement, and the following metrics were found effective: